IrenaStolic00/Irena/README.md

     <p>&nbsp;</p>
   </summary>

-- TMF: Control of the propagation direction of Bound States in the continuum (BICs) in liquid crystal waveguides <be>
+- TMF: Control of the propagation direction of Bound States in the continuum (BICs) in liquid crystal waveguides <br>

 *Stolic, Irena; Artigas García, David; Baral, Marlin; Universidad Politécnica de Cataluña.
 Departamento de Teoría de Señales y Comunicaciones*